seanshnkim/seanshnkim.github.io/_posts/2025-02-15-Schedulers.md

 }
 ```

 First, it increments the tick.
-In this example CPU clock is set to 16MHz, and `configTICK_RATE_HZ` is set to 1000.
+In this example, let's say CPU clock frequency is set to 16MHz and `configTICK_RATE_HZ` is set to 1000Hz.
+"Clock" means the processor generates a pulse to perform basic operations at the speed of $16 \times 10^6$ times per second.
+By the same token, the tick occurs 1000 times every second.

+Now the "load register" of SysTick (i.e. "SysTick Reload Value Register", `portSYSTICK_NVIC_LOAD_REG`) stores the value that will be loaded into the counter.
+It will count from certain value X down to 0 every 1 second.

-$$ 16 \times 10^6 \div 1,000 = 16,000$$
+$$ X = 16 \times 10^6 \div 1,000 = 16,000$$

 As the SysTick timer starts, it counts down from 15,999 to 0.
 It generates an interrupt when the count value reaches 0 and again reloads the load count value.
-Therefore, 15,999 is the SysTick load value required to generate interrupt for every 1ms.
+Therefore, 15,999 is the initial SysTick load value required to generate interrupt for every 1ms.

 ## References

 [^1]: https://www.freertos.org/Documentation/01-FreeRTOS-quick-start/01-Beginners-guide/03-Build-your-first-project

 [^2]: https://www.techtarget.com/whatis/definition/context-switch

 [^3]: https://www.freertos.org/Documentation/02-Kernel/05-RTOS-implementation-tutorial/02-Building-blocks/03-The-RTOS-tick